matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 ## Conclusion

 Extending build systems to generate CI configuration files is a new and interesting way to provide a better developer experience when building in different environments.
-Publishing artifacts, nightly builds, parallelization, build queue optimizations, and other gems are just ~~a step~~ an attribute away. **Try it and let [NUKE](https://nuke.build) save you from configuration and refactoring headache!**
+Publishing artifacts, nightly builds, parallelization, build queue optimizations, and other gems are just ~~a step~~ an attribute away.
+Also, we're always free to switch our CI system  **Try it and let [NUKE](https://nuke.build) save you from configuration and refactoring headache!**

 <!--
 - https://twitter.com/totollygeek/status/1210633275938607104